DaneWeber/yarn-on-beanstalk/README.md

 3. Specify the Node version in the `package.json` with an `engines` entry.
 4. Set the port to 5000 in the `start` script in the `package.json`.
 5. Create a `/healthcheck` endpoint.
+6. Add an `.ebignore` file so that `node_modules` is uploaded and `npm install` is skipped.

 ## Deploy Steps

 Include the `node_modules` in the deployed package in order to [skip the npm install](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/nodejs-platform-dependencies.html#nodejs-platform-nodemodules).

+1. Run `yarn` prior to uploading source so that dependencies are included.